Close

 Will I need to deliver activities/programmes with other Signatories?

 No, but it might be something you consider.
 A more joined-up way of working will enable collaboration, and refinement of some activity as visibility of programmes increases amongst members of The Code.
-If you would like to find other Signatories to collaborate with on programmes, you can use Code Connect (coming soon!).
+If you would like to find other Signatories to collaborate with on programmes, you can use Code Connect.

 How is The Code managed?